mercurywave/hefe/help/function.md

 ### endsWith(search)
 Returns true or false whether the input stream string ends with the search substring.

+### toLower()
+Given a string, returns that string with all characters converted to lower case.

+### toUpper()
+Given a string, returns that string with all characters converted to upper case.

 ### trim()
 Trims whitespace characters from the start and end of the input stream string.